-Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 SEA 5 : to maintain and enhance employment opportunities in the NP area.
-1. Will this policy deliver or help to deliver improved employment opportunities?
-U + U+ U+ U+ SEA 6 : To maintain and enhance the vitality of the countryside and town centres.
-1. Will the policy protect or enhance the viability and vitality of the town centres?
-U+ U+ U+ U+ 2.
-Will the policy protect or enhance open areas outside the town centre?
-0 0 0 0 SEA 7 : To retain and enhance the factors which are conducive to wealth creation, 1.
-Does the policy protect, employment opportunities in plan area? = = = = including personal creativity and attractiveness to investors 2.
-Does the policy encourage or deliver more employment opportunities in accessible locations?
-U + U+ U+ U+ SEA 8 : To diversify the local economy 1.
-Does the policy assist in diversifying the local economy in Malton and Norton?
-0 U+ U+ U+ SEA 9 : To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
+Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
 Does the policy protect or enhance the River Derwent SAC and SSSI? = = = = 2.
 Does the policy protect or enhance protected flora and fauna?
 U - U- U- U+ U- 3.
 Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure? = = U + = SEA 10: To maintain and enhance the quality and character of the landscape 1.
 What impact would this policy have on the Visually Important Undeveloped Areas in the plan area? = 0 U + U - U + U - SEA 11: Reduce long distance commuting and congestion by reducing the need to 1.
 Would this policy encourage people to walk and cycle rather than travel by car?
 U + = = Utravel.
-2. Would this policy lead to highway impacts that would require highway mitigation = U- AND U+ = = measures?
-U+ 0 =

-Proposed SEA Appraisal prompts RC1 RC2 CF1 N1

-objective

-3. Will the policy protect or =

-enhance access to public

-rights of way?

-SEA 12: To ensure 1.
-Does the policy lead to = = 0 =

-future development is development in areas at risk

-resilient to climate of flooding e.g. within the

-change such as Flood Zone 3 or b or within

-development is not the rapid inundation zone?

-vulnerable to flooding, 0

-or will increase the risk 2.
-Does the policy lead to = = =

-of flooding elsewhere increases in flood risk to

-people and property in the

-plan area?

-SEA 13: To conserve Does the policy conserve or = U + = =

-and where appropriate enhance designated heritage

-enhance the historical asset?

-significance of the and 0 0

-cultural environment.
-Does the policy conserve or

-enhance non-designated

-heritage assets? = U

-SEA 14: To encourage Does the policy facilitate the 0 0 0 0

-the use of renewable delivery of renewable energy

-resources and the schemes?

-development of

-renewable energy

-sources within Malton

-and Norton

-SEA 15: To make the Does the policy focus 0 + + +

-most efficient use of development towards Ŭ

-land previously developed land.

-lana

-Does the policy focus on

-maximising efficient uses of

-land?

-SEA 16: To maintain a Does the policy have an = U+ U- U -

-high quality adverse impact on the - U - 0- 0 -

-environment in terms of -

-Malton Air Quality

-air quality Management area?
-I
+2. Would this policy lead to highway impacts that would require highway mitigation = U- AND U+ = = measures?3.
+Will the policy protect or enhance access to public rights of way?
+U+ = 0 = SEA 12: To ensure future development is resilient to climate change such as development is not 1.
+Does the policy lead to development in areas at risk of flooding e.g. within the Flood Zone 3 or b or within the rapid inundation zone? = = 0 = vulnerable to flooding, or will increase the risk of flooding elsewhere 2.
+Does the policy lead to increases in flood risk to people and property in the plan area? = = 0 = SEA 13: To conserve and where appropriate enhance the historical Does the policy conserve or enhance designated heritage asset? = U + = = significance of the and cultural environment.
+0 0